 (c) establish the rules of the department governing the use of these properties and lands.
 The rules must be adopted in the interest of public health, public safety, public welfare, and protection of property and public resources in regulating recreation, including picnicking, camping, and swimming, and sanitation.
 These rules are subject to review and approval by the department of public health and human services with regard to issues of public health and sanitation before becoming effective.
 Copies of the rules must show that endorsement.

-(d) review and approve all acquisitions or transfers of interest in these properties, lands, and waters by the department, except as provided in 87-1-209(4);
+(d) review and approve all acquisitions or transfers of interest in these properties, lands, and waters by the department, except as provided in 87-1-209(4).
+Except as provided in subsection (4), any decision by the board to divest the department of a fee title interest in a state park or a portion of a state park must be approved by the legislature in the next regular legislative session.

 (e) review and approve the budget of the department for the administration of these properties, lands, and waters prior to its transmittal to the office of budget and program planning;